“So, no matter what I say, what I believe, and what I do, I’m bankrupt without love.” 1 Corinthians 13:3 (MSG)

 According to the Bible, “Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It is not rude, it is not self-seeking, it is not easily angered, it keeps no records of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres.
 Love never fails…” 1 Corinthians 13:4-8 (NIV)

 Maybe some of you have heard this before.
 It most often shows up at weddings and is used in reference to romantic love, but there’s a lot more going on here than just advice for a happy marriage.
+Check out these table liners cheap on this website and start making a decorations list for your wedding.

 In Matthew 22:37-39, when asked which is the greatest commandment of all time, Jesus replied: “‘Love the Lord your God with all your heart and with all your soul and with all your mind.’
 This is the first and greatest commandment.
 And the second is like it: ‘Love your neighbor as yourself.’’